hlhr202/Wavetable-Editor/README.md

 If your are using synthesizer like serum, you can drop your rendered wave table into its oscillator sampler in pitch average mode.

-Current version support windows platform.
+Current version supports both windows and macos platform.

 - Screenshot: